 - Free merchandise with your logo

-Run a “Beat the Pro” contest by letting your head pro square off against attendees at one hole.
+You could also run a “Beat the Pro” contest by letting your head pro square off against attendees at one or more holes.
 The pro will play a hole with each group that comes through in exchange for donations from that group.
 If a player manages to score better than the pro, that person gets a prize.

 3. Get more attendees with great email marketing

-Email is one of the best ways to get the word out about your upcoming tournament and offer an easy way for people to book their spots.
-If you’re using modern management software, you’ll be able to segment your list of contacts and then send that group a targeted invitation email with a call-to-action button that brings them into the booking engine.
+If you’re looking for golf tournament ideas to help you draw more golfers, you can’t ignore email.
+Email is one of the best ways to get the word out about your upcoming tournament and offers an easy way for people to book their spots.
+If you’re using the right golf course management software, you’ll be able to segment your list of contacts and then send that group a targeted invitation email with an engaging subject line and a call-to-action button that brings them into the booking engine.

 - How much money was raised for charity